Edmund O'Connor: Career

 He was a Republican member of the New York State Senate from 1890 to 1895, sitting in the 113th, 114th, 115th, 116th (all four 24th D.), 117th and 118th New York State Legislatures (both 25th D.); and was president pro tempore in 1895.
+In 1890, he was chairman of the committee on commerce and navigation.
+He was a member of the Lexow investigation committee.
+He introduced a bill for the "equal division of the election offices of the state between the Republican and Democratic parties".

 In the session of 1892, when Republican leader, he made a strong but unsuccessful fight against the re-apportionment of the state, and for his refusal to vote on an enumeration bill (voting reapportionment) he and two other senators were declared guilty of contempt by Lt.
 Gov. William F. Sheehan and their names taken from the roll.
 But they were supported by the judiciary committee in their position, were purged of contempt and their names restored.